lcdb/lcdb-wf/tests.rst

 production-ready settings, because we want to minimize the edits required (and therefore possibility of introducing errors!) for running on real data.

-What this all means is that if we want to run tests, we need to make some adjustments.
-In each workflows directory, a ``run_test.sh`` script handles this.
+What this all means is that if we want to run tests, we need use the ``run_test.sh`` script in each workflows directory to make adjustments.
 This script runs a preprocessor, ``ci/preprocessor.py``, which looks for specially-formatted comments in the workflows.
 It swaps out production settings for test settings, and writes the results to a new ``Snakefile.test`` file that is then run.
 In production, especially when running on a cluster, there's no need to do this.

 See the docstring in the ``ci/preprocessor.py`` for details on how this works.